Alex Kirilloff Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.
+- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in the league.

-- The Tigers have a 4.63 team ERA that ranks 24th among all MLB pitching staffs.
+- The Tigers have the 25th-ranked team ERA across all MLB pitching staffs (4.62).

-- Tigers pitchers combine to give up 83 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- The Tigers rank 20th in baseball in home runs allowed (84 total, 1.3 per game).

+- Vest (2-0) pitches for the Tigers to make his second start this season.

 © 2023 Data Skrive.
 All rights reserved.